sam-haberman/CAMEL-database-/README.md

   add_mutation_to_experiment(mutation_file) - Given a mutation file that is named appropriately (experimentID_filename) will upload the mutation file to the matching experiment on CAMEL and perform analysis on the file by CELLO2GO, mutfunc and mechismo.

+## CellularLocation.py
-CellularLocation.py - consists of two functions that take in a set of mutations in the CAMEL format and submit them one by one to CELLO2GO and return the respective subcellular locations of the targeted mutations.
+Consists of two functions that take in a set of mutations in the CAMEL format and submit them one by one to CELLO2GO and return the respective subcellular locations of the targeted mutations.
 Can be run separately but the main design is to run in AddExperiment.py as part of adding mutation data to an experiment or creating an experiment with mutation data.

   locations(file) - Takes in an excel mutation file (file) in the CAMEL format and returns a list of the fasta sequences for each mutation.

   cello2go(genes) - Goes through the given list of fasta sequences (genes) that is outputted by the locations function and collects the subcellular location one by one running the input through CELLO2GO

+## MutFunc_functionality.py
-MutFunc_functionality.py - consists of three functions that take in a set of mutations in the CAMEL format and submit them to mutfunc to get the ouput for these mutations.
+Consists of three functions that take in a set of mutations in the CAMEL format and submit them to mutfunc to get the ouput for these mutations.
 Can be run separately but the main design is to run in AddExperiment.py as part of adding mutation data to an experiment or creating an experiment with mutation data.

   runmutfunc(file) - Takes in a excel file of mutations in the CAMEL format (file) and returns the output of the mutfunc results